awurster/www-awurster-com/README.md

-A simple project to refactor a personal static site using new concepts like Hugo and Github Actions.
+A simple project to refactor a personal site using new static site concepts like Hugo and modern deployment concepts like Github Actions.

-Site is hosted using AWS S3 and front ended by Cloudflare.
+The content is built using Hugo and deployed to S3 using Github actions.
+The site is hosted using AWS S3 and fronted by Cloudflare.

 ### Local Testing
 Loose notes of local testing and initial build steps